-Candidates may also complete the front cover of script books prior to the start of the examination.
+30 Candidates may also complete the front cover of script books prior to the start of the examination.

-&lt;sup>26 This permission will normally be in the form of a set of arrangements for an open-book or other non-traditional style of examination and will form part of the information provided to students at the beginning of the course that is being examined.
+26 This permission will normally be in the form of a set of arrangements for an open-book or other non-traditional style of examination and will form part of the information provided to students at the beginning of the course that is being examined.

-&lt;sup>27 The extent to which collaboration may be allowed will form part of the information provided to students at the beginning of the course.
+27 The extent to which collaboration may be allowed will form part of the information provided to students at the beginning of the course.

-&lt;sup>28 Note - Exam conditions are in place from the moment the candidate enters the exam room.
+28 Note - Exam conditions are in place from the moment the candidate enters the exam room.

-&lt;sup>29 Any change in this regulation requires the prior agreement of the Senate.
+29 Any change in this regulation requires the prior agreement of the Senate.

-with the Head of School who shall satisfy himself or herself of the bona fides of the student before releasing the scripts for marking.
+22.7 Once the examination has started, invigilators should collect the attendance slips and check Student ID cards; where a candidate has no card, the candidate's Attendance Form should be annotated by an Invigilator and lodged with the Head of School who shall satisfy himself or herself of the bona fides of the student before releasing the scripts for marking.